 Why Do Colleges Offer Rolling Admission?

-While other colleges with deadlines may be reviewing and comparing applicants to one another, rolling admission schools aren’t necessarily doing that.
+Other colleges with deadlines may be review and compare applicants to one another.
+Rolling admission schools aren’t necessarily doing that.
 They may accept one aspirant weeks or rather months before others have even sent the application.
 This is not to direct to the conclusion that there aren’t competitive rolling admission schools.
-As stated above, many of these colleges set a priority deadline or invite students to apply as early in the fall as possible.
+Many of these colleges set a priority deadline or invite students to apply as early in the fall as possible.

-Don’t feel relaxed by a no pressure of deadline with rolling admission schools.
+Don’t feel relaxed by a no pressure deadline for rolling admission schools.
 They may still have a priority deadline with specific dates, and you must check the same with universities.
 That way you can stay on right track with all your application material ready.
-Just remember, the sooner you apply earlier you’ll hear back about whether or not you got accepted!
+The sooner a student applies the sooner they get to hear back from the college.